Lesterpaintstheworld/terminal-velocity/characters/character_development.md

     - Evolving dynamic with Marcus, highlighting personal stakes in the narrative.

 ## Character Development Insights and Mapping for "Terminal Velocity"
+- **Structural Coherence**: Ensure that character arcs align with the overall narrative structure, validating the logical flow and coherence of character interactions and developments.

 ## Main Characters
 ### Isabella Torres